 Birding Basics & Advanced Bird ID

-I teach a couple of classes about birds for the Center for Lifelong Learning at Ivy Tech Community College.
-In the fall of 2019, I will be offering a Birding Basics class.
-The class will be held on four consecutive Thursday evenings from 6:30-8:00 p.m. starting on March 24.
+I teach a couple of classes about birds each year for the Center for Lifelong Learning at Ivy Tech Community College.
+In the spring of 2021, I will be offering a virtual Birding Basics class.
+The class will be held on six consecutive Wednesday evenings from 7:00-8:00 p.m. starting on March 24.
 Registration is now open and can be accessed here. $60/person.
 Last class will be a birding walk at a local Bloomington park.

 At Your Home

 I will come to your home and teach you about the birds that visit your yard.
 During the winter we can sit by your window and discuss bird identification and feeding tips.
 During spring or fall we can sit outside or go for a walk and learn to identify the birds by song and call.
 I will even bring Celestron binoculars and a spotting scope for your use.